-Prior to government service, Mr. Yun practiced law at the firms of Pillsbury Madison & Sutro in San Francisco and Garvey Schubert & Barer in Seattle.
-He also was a foreign legal consultant at the firm of Shin & Kim in Seoul, Korea and later a vice president at the private equity firm of H&Q Asia Pacific.
+Prior to government service, he practiced law at the firms of Pillsbury Madison & Sutro in San Francisco and Garvey Schubert & Barer in Seattle.
+He also was a foreign legal consultant at the firm of Shin & Kim in Seoul, Korea.
 In other lives, Mr. Yun was a national staffer on the Presidential campaigns of Vice President Walter Mondale, Governor Michael Dukakis, and then Governor Bill Clinton.

 "It has been a joy to see Ploughshares Fund grow from a regional voice to a significant voice in the nuclear security field," says Philip, "I'm thrilled that the foundation is set for new leadership with Liz, who I have been close colleagues with for years.
 She will take Ploughshares Fund to new heights."

 Philip is now president of the World Affairs Council of Northern California.
 We will miss Philip greatly, and we are proud that World Affairs has selected him as their new president.
 He will certainly excel there, as he has at Ploughshares Fund.